 “You’re not thinking rationally,” Klias said with some asperity.
 “She’s not annax.
 She’s more tionnax than…”

 Baphrem’s fist caught him square in the jaw and threw him back against the wall.
 Klias leaned against it for a second before he shook his head like a dog and stood back up.
-It was a pretty good hook but he recovered quickly—after all he’d been punched by norns.
+It was a pretty good hook, but he recovered quickly—after all, he’d been punched by norns.
 The only concession he made was to move his jaw gingerly back and forth.
 He stared at Baphrem with a tightly controlled expression.
 “If you were any other man…”

 “I’m getting her back, Klias,” Baphrem repeated.
 His jaw was so tight it hurt even to breathe.
 “I won’t ask you to come with me, but I’m not going to just sit here and let them kill her.”